stabri/master-spring-boot/README.md

 ### Hateoes

-Provide Resource object which can be use to wrap return bean with additional information like links to other location in app - not hardcoded but with using calls to method in src code
+Provide Resource object which can be use to wrap return bean with additional information like links to other location id app - not hardcoded but with using calls to method id src code

 ### Actuator
  - Monitoring application (/actuator)